 - Following advisor approval, the School of Graduate Studies reviews the final submission and places the document in the queue for publishing to the Repository.

-- Graduate Studies notifies the Office of Records and Registration that the culminating project is complete.
+- Graduate Studies notifies the Graduate Records Specialist that the culminating project is complete.

 - Student, advisor, and college dean receive notifications that the culminating project has been accepted and published to the Institutional Repository.